 The Giant Schnauzer in Europe

-In Europe, the Giant Schnauzers are thought of as companion and working dogs.
+In Europe, the Giant Schnauzers are thought of as companions and working dogs.
 They are robust, strongly built, and loyal to their owners.
 Their intelligence makes them easy to train.
-They are used often as police, army or personal protection dogs.
+They are used often as police, army, or personal protection dogs.
 The Giant Schnauzers are more likely to be seen in Schutzhund (German for “protection dogs”) competitions than beauty shows.
-In fact, Germany requires that Giant Schnauzers earn the Sch-I working certifications before they can take Sieger conformation classes.
+In fact, Germany requires that Giant Schnauzers earn the Sch-I working certifications before they can take Sieger confirmation classes.

 The Giant Schnauzer in America

 The breed of Giant Schnauzers arrived in America in the early 1930s.
 However, at the time, the fanciers were more interested in the German Shepherd.
 For the next 25 years, the Giant Schnauzer breeders maintained a low profile.
 They bred the Giant with available stocks and did not take any step to publicize the breed to the general population.
 So, the breed stayed under the radar until 1960.
 Registration records show fewer than 50 new Giants a year.
 They were rarely seen at shows.
 In a certain way, it was actually good for the breed.
 The owners and breeders at the time were a closed circle.
 They shared their secrets with each other.
 There was more cooperation in the community.
 They helped each other by loaning their breeds because the competition was not steep.
 Even though only a few Giant Schnauzers showed up in the competition circles in those early days, still some achievements are worth mentioning:

 - In the early 1930s, imported Calo v Saldern won an AKC champion title.
 It was the second Giant to achieve this title.

 - After World War II, American-bred Ch.
 Black Boy of Imperial and Ch.
 Benno v.
 Basmatte had group placings at the competitions.